tandy1229/nvim/readme.md

 	Check the error of bash

-	> You can install it with your package manager, if you use brew
+	> You can install it with your package manager, if you use brew:

 	```shell
 	brew install shellcheck